chfin/mensa_server/README.md

 ------

 You can load mensa_server as an ASDF system called `m-server`.
-It currently defines two public functions:
+It currently exports two functions:

 * `start-http-server`
   Starts the server loop with http.